loadsys/CakePHP-Skeleton/README.md

 ## Requirements for Using the Skeleton

+The following tools must be installed installed on your development machine to use the skeleton to create a new project:

-* composer installed on your development machine and accessible globally as `composer`.
+* composer (All instructions assume you have it accessible globally as `composer`.)
 * git

 Please see [README.md.template](README.md.template#Developer-specific) for system requirements necessary to work with a project _spawned from_ this skeleton.